Baby steps into the investment universe - Analytical; Part 2 of 3

 I think it will take another 12 to 18 months at the Advanced level before you are ready to go to the Expert level.

 A long time?
-Remember that you are learning how to invest for a lifetime.
+Remember that you are here to learn how to invest for a lifetime.

 The biggest challenge will be the “practice” part as you are not able to discuss with other students or a lecturer/teacher.